The Community Health program monitors the health and well-being of Lexington residents through a process of:

 - Mental Health First Aid awareness education efforts

 Health education materials and fact sheets can be found on the Mass.
-Dept. of Health and Human Services website.
+Department of Health and Human Services website.
 Additional information about communicable diseases can also be found on the Mass.
-Dept. of Public Health website.
+Department of Public Health website.